 ● Contribute to Connecticut’s and Rhode Island’s cultural assets as a unique art installation that becomes a landmark attraction.

-● Promote collaboration between the Ocean Community Chamber of Commerce and some of its members including artists, local contractors, the Westerly Library and Wilcox Park, the Artist Cooperative Gallery of Westerly, Westerly Education Center and The Stonington COMO.
+● Promote collaboration between the Ocean Community Chamber of Commerce and artists, local contractors, the Westerly Library, and the Artist Cooperative Gallery of Westerly..

 FAQs